kushagrasarathe/Basic-Recon-Script/README.md

 # Basic-Subdomain-Recon
-This is a script made for beginners to automate the task of subdomain enumeration and basic recon,
+This is a script made for beginners to automate the task of subdomain enumeration and basic recon.